zeroc-ice/ice-demos/visualBasic/Ice/async/README.md

-This demo illustrates the use of Asynchronous Method Invocation (AMI) and Asynchronous Message Dispatch (AMD).
+This demo illustrates the use of Asynchronous Method Invocation (AMI) and Asynchronous Method Dispatch (AMD).

 To run the demo, first start the server: